cap330/usepopcorn/README.md

 ..Using callback function to set value in useState (reading from local storage) ....const [watched, setWatched] = useState(() => JSON.parse(localStorage.getItem('watched')));

-..Using useEffect to update lockalStorage each time [watched] is changing (adding and deleting) ..useEffect(
+..Using useEffect to update localStorage each time [watched] is changing (adding and deleting) ..useEffect(
 ....function () {
 ........localStorage.setItem('watched', JSON.stringify(watched));
 ......},
 ......[watched]
 ..);

+162 How NOT to Select DOM elements in react